tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 </table>
 <br>

-To support you during the planning phase of your thesis project, this mini-module will guide you through these key questions and considerations at each stage of the research process.
+To support you during the planning phase of your thesis project, this mini-module will guide you through the key questions and considerations at each stage of the research process.

 The guiding questions in the mini-module align closely to all of the core elements that you would find in a data management plan template.
 A **data management plan** or **DMP** is a formal written plan that explains what will happen with the research data for a project from start to finish (and afterwards).
 There are a variety of DMP templates.
 For example, there are specific DMP templates provided by funders and institution-specific formats such as [TU Delft's DMP template](graphics/TU_Delft_Data_Management_Plan_template_2025_v5.pdf).
 Some academic programs require students to develop a written DMP in preparation for their master's thesis projects.
 Many funders require researchers to write and update DMPs to qualify for grants.
 The DMP is a required element at TU Delft if you're applying for ethics approval to collect human research data (we'll discuss ethics approval further in the next section of this mini-module, titled <a href="https://tu-delft-library.github.io/planning_for_rdm/main/stage_1.html#personal-data" target="_blank"> "Planning for Stage 1: Research Ideas</a>).
-Although DMP templates may be worded and formatted differently, they all address the core elements and guiding questions of the research project cycle.
+Although DMP templates may be worded or formatted differently, they all address the core elements and guiding questions of the research project cycle.

-- If you're **REQUIRED to write a DMP** as part of your master's thesis project: our goal is to activate your thinking and planning process so it's easier to fill out the DMP template.
+- If you're **REQUIRED to write a DMP** as part of your master's thesis project: our goal is to activate your thinking and planning process, which will make it easier to fill out any DMP template.
 - If you're **NOT REQUIRED to write a formal DMP**: our goal is to help you to consider in advance what you will do with the research data so that you're better organised and prepared for each stage of your project.
 <br>